bkvillalobos/coding-assignment/README.md

 ```
 #### Transformation on the recommendation data frame

-This process is designed to only iterate through the recommendations file once, and performs all of it's calculations in the same iteration.
+This process is designed to only iterate through the recommendations file once, and performs all of its calculations in the same iteration.
 While this can be implemented as an apply function - and the subprocess functions are written such that you can use them in an apply function - that drasticly increases the computational cost.
 On each iteration / row of the recommendations dataframe, it:
   1. calculates the number of purchases made by this customer that weren't recommended
   2. replaces the product id in each recomendation column with an indicator variable, denoting whether or not the customer bought the recommended item